Tupsu-jy/kanban-exercise/README.md

 ## Frontend:
 The frontend of the Kanban Board is developed using React and offers a dynamic, user-friendly interface.
 It connects to psql database running on render.
 Smooth transitions are achieved by using optimistic updates to frontend state and then reverting should the backend update fail.
-Its demo version is running on https://kanban-exercise.onrender.com/
+Its demo version is running on https://kanban-exercise.onrender.com/ (it might be slow to start at the moment due to being on render)

 Here's what the directory structure signifies: